Utility Tool2026 Scheme Ready

 TNEB / TANGEDCO EB Bill Calculator 2026

-Estimate Tamil Nadu electricity bills using slab-wise tariff logic, telescopic calculation, and the May 2026 domestic subsidy update context.
+Estimate electricity bills using slab-wise tariff logic, telescopic calculation, and the May 2026 domestic subsidy update context.

 Note: This estimator is primarily designed for Domestic (LT-IA) billing, with a practical commercial estimate mode and public-policy update reference.
 Online Bill Estimator

-Important update: Based on the May 2026 Tamil Nadu domestic electricity update, 200 free units are applied up to 500 bi-monthly units; if usage exceeds 500 units, 100 free units are applied.
+Important update: Based on the May 2026 domestic electricity update, 200 free units are applied up to 500 bi-monthly units; if usage exceeds 500 units, 100 free units are applied.

 Domestic mode in this calculator uses fixed charge as Rs.
 0.